tri97nguyen/OIRA/README.md

 ## How to use
+Before using, need to configure database in appsettings.json to local db according to your local.
+Add environment variable for db password.

 to run project: `dotnet watch run` (`watch` will auto restart server on code change, omit to ignore change)\
 homepage: `localhost:5000`or `localhost:5001` (successful run will return page message `Upload homepage`)\
 upload route: `/upload/rubric`\